Currently, I am associate professor of philosophy at the School of Catholic Studies at Newman University.

 My curriculum vitae.

-I am a member of various academic societies, including the American Catholic Philosophical Association and the American Maritain Association.
-Due to my interest in the relationship between faith and reason, I am also a scholar associate of the Society of Catholic Scientists and an affiliate member of The Sacra Doctrina Project.
-I also edit The Charles De Koninck Project.
+Due to my interest in the relationship between faith and reason as well as Catholic liberal education, I am also a scholar associate of the Society of Catholic Scientists, an ordinary member of The Sacra Doctrina Project, and an associate fellow of The Boethius Institute.

 During 2017–2019, I was a postdoctoral researcher at the Pontificia Universidad Católica de Chile.